herrmannlena/k4hep_physics_validation/README.md

 cd k4hep_physics_validation
 ```

-1. Edit `ci-scripts/config.cfg` to point to your own `Key4HEP` stack and set the number of events:
+1. Edit `ci-scripts/config.cfg` to point to your own `Key4HEP` stack and set the number of events (NO SPACES):

    ```bash
    # config.cfg